ml4a/ml4a-ofx/apps/README.md

 Specific instructions for running each application are included in a README inside each app folder.
 A description of each application follows:

-#### AudioClassifier + AudioClassifier2
+#### AudioClassifier

 Train a classifier on microphone audio recordings.
-AudioClassifier2 is w.i.p., will merge soon.

 #### AudioTSNEViewer